Description

 : print number of columnssummary

-: summary statistics of selected digital fields (groupby group fields)watch
+: summary statistics of selected numeric or text fields (groupby group fields)watch

 : online monitoring and histogram of selected fieldcorr